StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/new-dna-extraction.md

 ### STEP 5: Separate the DNA from other molecules
 - Add 600μL isopropyl alcohol to fill tube
 - Invert eppy several times gently (>20x)
-- Separate DNA by centrifuging the mixture at 13,000 × g for 10 minutes.
+- Separate DNA by centrifuging the mixture at 13,000 rcf for 10 minutes.
  - The DNA be at the bottom of the eppy (pellet)
 - Remove supernatant, being careful not to discard any of the pellet, which is clear and hard to see.